fossabot/wordpress-plugin/izettle-ecommerce/readme.txt

 Once the plugin has been activated you will have "Add Product" and "Add Store" buttons available above your visual editor to add to your post or page.

 == Frequently Asked Questions ==

-### What is Selz?

-Our mission is to make it incredibly simple for you to sell what you do and get paid.
-Selz requires no programming skills, we handle all aspects of selling and getting paid and it takes only moments to set up.
-We are constantly adding new features to help creative entrepreneurs like you realize their potential.
-For more info visit the [Selz website](https://selz.com)

 ### Will it work with my theme?